asifhaider/LLM-Finetuning-Prompting-Project/README.md

 ## Part A. QLoRA Fine-tuning of Llama 3 8B

-We want to make our experimental model familiar with code review focused knowledge, and at the same time fit into a local consumer GPU.
+We want to make our experimental model familiar with code review-focused knowledge, and at the same time fit into a local consumer GPU.
 Hence, we choose to fine-tune one of the latest open-source LLMs: Llama 3 (8B).

 ### Step 1: Data Preprocessing

 For this part, we modify all the datasets to be (alpaca-style) **instruction-following**.
-We denote natural language componet as nl and programming language component as pl in the dataset.
+We denote the natural language component as `nl` and the programming language component as `pl` in the dataset.

 - **Review comment generation task**
     ```